iinaki/conways-game-of-life/README.md

-# Conways Game of Life, in Rust
+# Conway's Game of Life, in Rust

 ### The rules of the game
 - Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.